JParraV/theme-research-group/content/authors/admin/_index.md

 first_name: Jonathan
 email: ""
 ---
 After pursuing a Pharmacy Degree and a Master's Degree in Chemistry at the University of Costa Rica, Parra obtained a PhD in Pharmacy and Biomedical Sciences at the University of Strathclyde working in the group of [Katherine R. Duncan](https://t.co/Lji59VJjqQ).
-Currently, he works as an associate researcher in the Natural Products Research Center ([CIPRONA](https://ciprona.ucr.ac.cr/)) and the National Center for Biotechnology Innovations ([CENIBiot](https://www.cenibiot.ac.cr/en/)).
+Currently, he works as an associate researcher at the Natural Products Research Centre ([CIPRONA](https://ciprona.ucr.ac.cr/)) and the National Centre for Biotechnology Innovations ([CENIBiot](https://www.cenibiot.ac.cr/en/)).

 Our group aims to integrate omics technologies for the study and discovery of new antibiotics from actinomycetes, as well as to better understand their ecological role.